 An orientation document can help new members learn about the group and feel welcome.
 This should include details about your group, meetings, and expectations.
 You can use this template as is, or as inspiration to create your own.

 Peer Support Group Orientation Booklet

 Welcome to our Peer Support Group!
-This orientation booklet has information that will help you understand more about how the group runs.
+This orientation booklet has information that will help you better understand how the group works.

 Please review this before your first session.